 - (d) the paragraphs and the risk factors under the heading "2.
-Operational Risk" on pages 24 and 25 of the Base Prospectus are amended as follows: - (i) the first paragraph under the heading "2.
-Operational Risk" on page 24 of the Base Prospectus is amended as follows:
+Operational Risk" on pages 29 and 30 of the Base Prospectus are amended as follows: - (i) the first paragraph under the heading "2.
+Operational Risk" on page 29 of the Base Prospectus is deleted and replaced with the following:

 "BNPP's operational risk is the risk of loss resulting from failed or inadequate internal processes (particularly those involving personnel and information systems) or external events, whether deliberate, accidental or natural (floods, fires, earthquakes, terrorist attacks, etc.).
 BNPP's operational risks cover fraud, human resources risks, legal and reputational risks, noncompliance risks, tax risks, information systems risks, risk of providing inadequate financial services (conduct risk), risk of failure of operational processes including credit processes, or from the use of a model (model risk), as well as potential financial consequences related to reputation risk management.
-From 2011-20192012-2020, BNPP's main type of incidents involving operational risk were in "Clients, products and business practices", which represents 6362% of the total financial impact, largely as a result of BNPP's agreement with US authorities regarding its review of certain dollar transactions concluded in June 2014.
+From 2012-2020, BNPP's main type of incidents involving operational risk were in "Clients, products and business practices", which represents 62% of the total financial impact, largely as a result of BNPP's agreement with US authorities regarding its review of certain dollar transactions concluded in June 2014.
 The next largest category of incident for BNPP in operational risk was in "Execution, delivery and process management", accounting for 17% of the financial impact.
-Between 20112012 and 20192020, other types of risk in operational risk eonsisted of external fraud (1314%), business disruption and systems failure (3%), employment practices and workplace safety (2%), internal fraud (1%) and damage to physical assets (1%).";
+Between 2012 and 2020, other types of risk in operational risk consisted of external fraud (14%), business disruption and systems failure (3%), employment practices and workplace safety (2%), internal fraud (1%) and damage to physical assets (1%).";

-- (ii) the second paragraph under the heading "2.
-Operational Risk" on page 24 of the Base Prospectus is amended as follows: - "The risk-weighted assets subject to this type of risk amounted to €6971 billion at 31 December 20192020, or 10% of the total risk-weighted assets of BNPP."; - (iii) the second paragraph under the risk factor entitled "2.2 An interruption in or a breach of BNPP's information systems may cause substantial losses of client or customer information, damage to BNPP's reputation and result in financial losses." on page 25 of the Base Prospectus is amended as follows:
+(ii) the second paragraph under the heading "2.
+Operational Risk" on page 29 of the Base Prospectus is deleted and replaced with the following:

+"The risk-weighted assets subject to this type of risk amounted to €71 billion at 31 December 2020, or 10% of the total risk-weighted assets of BNPP.";

+(iii) the second paragraph under the risk factor entitled "2.2 An interruption in or a breach of BNPP's information systems may cause substantial losses of client or customer information, damage to BNPP's reputation and result in financial losses." on page 30 of the Base Prospectus is deleted and replaced with the following: